sam-doomguy/documentation-api/Accounts.md

 ##### Parameters

-This end point takes no parameters.
+This endpoint takes no parameters.

 Example Request: